mfranzon/dalle-mini-storyboard/README.md

 A Streamlit app based on the [DALL-E Playground](https://github.com/saharmor/dalle-playground), with the frontent part also in Python.

 Load a story and create images for each chapter.
+A simple summarization method is implemented in [summary.py](summary.py).
+If a chapter is greater than 15 words it will be summarize using `"sshleifer/distilbart-cnn-12-6"`.

 Create your storyboard from text using DALL-E!

 ## Requirements